Your Durham research site's Elementor build slows to a crawl past 2,000 publications

 Exactly what you get

 A WordPress site that scales: custom post types modeling studies, people, and publications; faceted search across your taxonomies; a lean custom theme that stays fast past thousands of entries; and integrations that pull institutional data in instead of duplicating it.
 Fewer plugins, fewer breakages.
-It connects to your CRM (Customer Relationship Management) for contacts, LMS (Learning Management System) for training content, and business intelligence dashboards for engagement reporting.
+It connects to your CRM (Customer Relationship Management) for contacts, LMS (Learning Management System) for training content, and business intelligence (BI) dashboards for engagement reporting.

 How to choose a developer in Durham